 Our employed friends just don't get the panic or the (rare) euphoria, the drive, the penury or the hours.
 Families just want us to get 'a proper job' and go back to the world of employment so they don't have to worry about us any more, the government want us to go away and the tax people just want everything.

 If we're lucky we might have an informal support group of like-minded friends and familiar colleagues to call on when things are dire or going well where we can share the moment.

 But a just-met business person can challenge us, call forth a different perspective on an old problem or offer insight into a growth issue or new idea, and that's why structured networking can be useful.

 Where else could you pin down a stranger and ask their honest opinion on that new thingummy you've been mulling over for the last six months (without being quietly escorted away).

 You might even meet someone who'll tell you what you don't want to hear but need to know, without charging a consultant's rate for it.
 And you might give someone else something to think about while you're at it.
 Respectfully of course, and kindly if you can.

 So what about it?
 Don't be jaded.
 If networks haven't worked for you so far, perhaps it's because you haven't been clear about what you want from them.
 Is it:

 tea and sympathy?

 Look around and choose your network carefully, because they all offer something different.
 Know what you want when you go along and be prepared to help out others.

 Jane Anderson PhD specialises in Sociospacial Reciprocity and Place Therapy.
-She's been working in wellbeing for nigh on 30 years and is especially interested in the people-place relationship and how it underpins all other aspects of staff engagement and wellbeing.
+She's a wellbeing veteran having been working in the field for nigh on 30 years.
+She is especially interested in the people-place relationship and how it underpins all other aspects of staff engagement and wellbeing.
 Her Staff Wellbeing Framework Model is now charter-marked for quality assurance.

 www.jcaconsult.co.uk / 07742942651